biot-2131/gpg_public_key/README.md

 # gnupg public key

-This repo contains the gnupg public key associated with this account and information about the ways you can add it to your keychain.
+This repo contains the GnuPG public key associated with this account and information on ways to add it to your keychain.

 ## Key details
 ``` bash